lewiskyh/youtube-channel-statistics/README.md

-This is a web application that allows users to input a YouTube Channel ID and retrieves and visualises the channel statistics.
+This is a Flask web application that allows users to input a YouTube Channel ID and retrieves and visualises the channel statistics.

 Please ensure you have the key for YouTube Data API v3 in place in your .env file by inputting the below command line